fgmacedo/python-statemachine/docs/guards.md

 (validators-and-guards)=
 # Validators and guards

-Validations and Guards are checked before an transition is started.
+Validations and Guards are checked before a transition is started.
 They are meant to stop a transition to occur.

-The main difference, is that {ref}`validators` raise exceptions to stop the flow, and {ref}`guards` act like predicates that shall resolve to a ``boolean`` value.
+The main difference is that {ref}`validators` raise exceptions to stop the flow, and {ref}`guards` act like predicates that shall resolve to a ``boolean`` value.

 ```{seealso}